 Exemptions from the provisions of this Chapter are provided for certain activities, uses, and zoning districts.
-No oak tree that is or was a replacement tree as part of an Oak Tree or Oak Woodland Removal Permit shall be exempt until said tree has reached a dbh of 6 inches or greater.
+No oak tree that is or was a replacement tree as part of an Oak Tree or Oak Woodland Removal Permit shall be exempt until said tree has reached a dbh of 6 inches or greateras established by the Table in section 20.248.025 of this Chapter.